rbisdorff/Digraph3/docSphinx/html/_sources/pearls.rst.txt

    * *x* negatively outranks *y* and we may not observe any considerable *better performance* of *x* on that decision objective.

-Let us reconsider, for instance, the previous performance tableau with three decision objective:
+Let us reconsider, for instance, the previous performance tableau with three decision objectives:

 .. code-block:: pycon
    :linenos: